How to Encrypt App Contants & Strings in iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Data Breaches on iOS apps using Appdome
+How to Implement Prevent Data Breaches in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Prevent Data Breaches without an SDK or gateway: